pathikg/Store-management-system/README.md

 Update the products
 ![img](Screenshots/Picture2.png)

-Add a new productto the database
+Add a new product the database
 ![img](Screenshots/Picture3.png)

 ---